Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Modeling

 \section{Modeling}

-We simulate single crystalline \ch{BaTiO3} (BTO) in an orthogonal simulation cell with typical side lengths of \SI{48 x 48 x 48}{\uc}, i.e., a total of \SI{110592}{\uc} (corresponds to approx. 5.5m\,particles in the atomistic model), see \Cref{fig:model}.
+We simulate single crystalline \ch{BaTiO3} (BTO) in an orthogonal simulation cell with typical side lengths of \qtyproduct{48 x 48 x 48}{\uc}, i.e., a total of \qty{110592}{\uc} (corresponds to approx. 5.5m\,particles in the atomistic model), see \Cref{fig:model}.
 Note that this system size guarantees convergence of energies and polarization profiles.
-We focus on the tetragonal phase with main polarization direction along $+z$ and introduce smaller reversed domains (polarization along $-z$) with thicknesses between \SI{1}{\uc} and \SI{24}{\uc}.
+We focus on the tetragonal phase with main polarization direction along $+z$ and introduce smaller reversed domains (polarization along $-z$) with thicknesses between \qty{1}{\uc} and \qty{24}{\uc}.
 DWs are in the \hkl(010) plane, i.e., their normal is along the $y$-direction.
 We initialize these domain structures by poling with local electric fields.
 By varying the regions of the applied electric field, domains of different size separated by T180\hkl(010) domain walls are created.
 After equilibrating, we remove the field and study the polarization and DW dynamics in the absence of electric fields.

-Supplementing the atomistic model with an effective Hamiltonian approach speeds up the calculations significantly because the \heff~calculations are much more efficient.
-It also gives verification of our results using a second independent approach.
+We use two different modeling approaches -- atomistic core-shell potentials and the coarse-grained effective Hamiltonian (\heff) approach -- to speed up our simulations and verify our results using a second independent technique.
 The poling procedures are slightly different for the different models, as explained below.
 We confirmed that both approaches yield the same microscopic properties (polarization and velocity distributions) and identical trends for the properties discussed.

-Regarding temperature, we focus on the range from \SI{70}{\kelvin} below to \SI{10}{\kelvin} above the tetragonal to cubic phase transitions temperature $T_{T\rightarrow C}$ upon heating.
+Regarding temperature, we focus on the range from \qty{70}{\kelvin} below to \qty{10}{\kelvin} above the tetragonal to cubic phase transitions temperature $T_{T\rightarrow C}$ upon heating.